-Derek Irons enters his fourth season at the helm of the Eagles baseball program after three seasons in which the Eagles have averaged 30 wins each year.
-OMHS has reached the playoffs in all three seasons, twice advancing to the quarterfinals.
-The 2017 and 2018 squads finished the season ranked #2 by the Alabama Sports Writers Association.
-There have been eight All-State selections from those teams, and nineteen players to continue their baseball careers collegiately.
+Derek Irons enters his fifth season at the helm of the Eagles baseball program after four seasons in which the Eagles have averaged 30 wins each year.
+OMHS has reached the playoffs in all four seasons, twice advancing to the quarterfinals.
+The 2017, 2018, and 2019 squads each finished the season ranked #2 by the Alabama Sports Writers Association.
+There have been ten All-State selections from those teams, and nineteen players to continue their baseball careers collegiately.
 Oak Mountain has also received the Team Academic Excellence Award from the American Baseball Coaches Association for four consecutive years, and is the only high school in Alabama to do so.

 Irons took over the Eagle program after a seven year stint as the head coach at Charles Henderson High School.
 The Trojans captured back to back state championships in 2013 and 2014.
 Those teams combined for an 18 game playoff win streak.
-In 2013, the Trojans set the AHSAA record for win percentage for a team with at least 40 wins with a 93% win percentage.
 The Trojans spent 18 weeks ranked #1 by the ASWA and were in the top ten during the entire seven seasons.

 Irons was a catcher at Dora High School, then played first base for two years at Bevill State in Fayette.
 He then obtained his undergraduate and masters' degrees from the University of Alabama before starting his coaching career.

-Irons and his wife Leslie have been married for ten years and have three children: Luke who is 9, Alex who is 7, and Kate who is 4.
+Irons and his wife Leslie have been married for eleven years and have three children: Luke who is 10, Alex who is 8, and Kate who is 5.
 They are members of the Church at Brook Hills.
 The Irons’ co-founded WOD for Water-Troy, an organization that has raised over $500,000 for the sake of clean water globally.
-They partner with NeverThirst in Birmingham, and you can read more about WOD for Water-Troy at wodforwatertroy.com and NeverThirst at neverthirstwater.org.
+They partner with NeverThirst in Birmingham, and you can read more about NeverThirst at neverthirstwater.org.

 Jason Neeley grew up in Alexander City, where he attended Benjamin Russell High School and graduated in 1993.
 Coach Neeley played baseball and basketball in high school, and received a baseball scholarship to Central Alabama Community College.
 He was part of teams that went a combined 82-25 over a 2 year span.
 After attending CACC, he received a scholarship to play baseball at the University of Montevallo.
 Neeley was selected to the Gulf South Conference All-Conference team in 1996 as a closer.
 In 1997 he was selected Academic All-Conference.